-Pareto analysis can help an organization in identifying problems and finding alternate solutions quickly.
-The whole process sharpens the decision making skills and creates a practice of dealing with problems as they come by.
+Pareto analysis can help an organization identify problems and find alternate solutions quickly.
+The whole process sharpens the decision-making skills and creates a practice of dealing with problems as they come by.

 Use of Past Data

 It is based on past data.
 Pareto analysis cannot predict uncertainty that will arise in the future.
-It helps in mitigating the issues faced in past but not predicting concerns in the future.
+It helps in mitigating the issues faced in the past but does not predict concerns in the future.

 Identification of Problem

-It’s a problem and cause identifying issue.
-Pareto analysis does not provide insights on the potential solutions in solving the issues.
+It’s a problem and causes identifying the issue.
+The Pareto analysis does not provide insights into the potential solutions to solving the issues.

-Pareto charts reflect qualitative insights and is not of much use in summing up quantitative solutions.
+Pareto charts reflect qualitative insights and are not of much use in summing up quantitative solutions.
 For example, one can easily understand the main issues by observing the graph and line chart.
-But, finding mean, standard deviation or applying other mathematical solutions will not provide any meaningful insight.
+But, finding the mean, standard deviation, or applying other mathematical solutions will not provide any meaningful insight.

 To be able to find solutions effectively, the scoring of each problem has to be accurate.
-The decision is sensitive to scoring of each issue.
-Improper scoring will identify incorrect problems that have a huge impact, further the solutions identified will not improve the issues as it should do.
+The decision is sensitive to the scoring of each issue.
+Improper scoring will identify incorrect problems that have a huge impact; further, the solutions identified will not improve the issues as they should do.

-Whatever we say, Pareto Principle is an important, critical and effective tool in the hands of management.
-It facilitates identification of problems with its magnitude and thus helps management in prioritizing the issue resolution.
+Whatever we say, Pareto Principle is an important, critical, and effective tool in the hands of management.
+It facilitates the identification of problems with their magnitude and thus helps management prioritize the issue resolution.